LED Light Bulbs - A19

 Intro to LED A19 Bulbs

 Shaped like a snow cone, LED A19 bulbs are probably what you think of when someone says "light bulb."
 This shape bulb has become the standard for household lighting in living rooms, bedrooms, and more.
 A19 bulbs were originally manufactured using incandescent technology, but are now available as energy-efficient LED alternatives.
 These LED A19 bulbs are designed as a direct replacement for your existing incandescent light bulbs while consuming significantly less power.
 The LED light bulbs use up to 90 percent less energy than their incandescent equivalents while producing the same Lumen output.
-Browse by the Watt Equal if you have an incandescent bulb you are trying to replace.
+Browse by wattage equivalency if you have an incandescent bulb you are trying to replace.

 LED Light Bulbs for Home